LuffyKudo/Lidraughts-Themes/19th Century Proposed Checkerboard/README.md

 # 19th Century Proposed Checkerboard
-A square board with all the squares rotated forty-five degrees was proposed in the 19th century.
-Unlike the traditional board, all the squares are used in this one.
+In the 19th century, a square board with all the squares rotated forty-five degrees was proposed.
+Unlike the traditional board, all the squares are used in this board.

 And now you can play checkers/draughts using the 19th Century Proposed Checkerboard on Lidraughts!